gershhub/groundstation-receiver/README.md

 Updated TLEs can be retrieved using a `updateTLE.sh` or inline in `groundstation.py` (default).
 Due to firewall limitations in our particular installation, we mirror TLEs on our AWS instance and retrieve from there.

+### In installation

+Assembled for its Hong Kong deployment at Mplus museum, Ground Station Receiver should start up all relevant scripts upon receiving power over ethernet.
+The device is configured to sync time from [Internet Time Server of the Hong Kong Observatory](https://www.hko.gov.hk/en/nts/ntime.htm) at stdtime.gov.hk.

 ### Dependencies

 - python3